mrmans0n/compose-rules/docs/rules.md

 ### Slots for main content should be the trailing lambda

-The slots used to display the main content for a composable, which are typically in the form of `content: @Composable () -> Unit` (or their nullable counterpart) should always be placed as the last parameter of a composable function, so they can be written as the trailing lambda.
-This makes following the flow of the main pieces of UI / content more natural and easy to reason about.
+Content slots (typically `content: @Composable () -> Unit` or nullable variants) should always be the last parameter so they can be written as a trailing lambda.
+This makes the UI flow more natural and easier to read.

 ```kotlin
 // ❌